SamelCamel/KH3BetterCritLevelOne/README.md

 - Start the game with Crystal Regalia.
 Then once you gain an accessory slot, wait until AFTER the end of that world group to equip your Flanniversary Badges (Toy Box/Corona and Carribean/SanFran are world groups, for example)
 - You may equip Royal Ribbons as soon as you wish
 - The save is balanced with NO FOOD throughout the entire playthrough
-- The only abilities you should change are Flowmotion abilities and Berserk Charge (Matter of preference)
+- The only abilities you can change are the Action and Mobility ability sections and Berserk Charge (Matter of preference)
 - Feel free to change your teammate's Abilities
 - I suggest refraining from using Ultima Weapon unless you get walled by a specific fight